-In terms of display quality, 38mm Apple Watches offer a resolution of 272 x 340 pixels, while 42mm Apple Watches provide a resolution of 312 x 390 pixels.
-They also feature energy-efficient Retina displays for extra-crisp text and graphics.
+In terms of display quality, 40mm Apple Watches offer a resolution of 394x324 pixels, while 44mm models are 448x368 pixels.
+If you're buying an older Apple Watch (such as a gen 3), the 38mm is 272 x 340 pixels and the 42mm is 312 x 390 pixels.
+They all also feature energy-efficient Retina displays for extra-crisp text and graphics.

-Apple watches are available with cases of two different sizes: 38 millimeters and 42 millimeters.
+Series 4 and 5 Apple Watches are available with cases of two different sizes: 40 and 44 millimeters, while older iterations come in 38 and 42 millimeters.
 This measurement refers to the length from the top of the watch screen to the bottom.

-If you have larger wrists, the 42mm option would probably be the better choice.
+If you have larger wrists, the 44mm option would probably be the better choice.

-In terms of width, the 38mm Apple Watch measures 33.33 mm wide.
-The 42mm Apple Watch measures 35.9 mm wide.
+In terms of width, the 40mm Apple Watch measures 34mm wide.
+The 44mm Apple Watch measures 35.9mm wide.

-Both watch sizes have a depth of 10.5 mm.
+Both watch sizes have a depth of 10.7mm.

 Apple watch cases are usually available in three material choices: aluminum, stainless steel, and ceramic.